This guide answers several frequently asked questions regarding Custom Pricing's tags feature. Please select a question to view the answer below.

 This can be done when creating or editing your product pricing groups:

-If you're using "fixed prices" as your discounting method, please leave this field blank instead.
-Entering a value of 0 will actually provide a 100% discount in this case.
+If you're using fixed prices as your discounting method, please leave this field blank instead.
+Entering a value of 0 provides a 100% discount in this case.

-You create special pricing for two tiers (tags), "gold" and "silver".
-Custom Pricing will create gold and silver versions of those variants, like this:
+You create special pricing for two tiers (tags), gold and silver.
+Custom Pricing will create gold and silver versions of those variants as follows:

 - Small (silver)